-Electricity generators and distributors in the Republic have been beset by financial problems that have resulted in frequent blackouts, widespread public protests and several temporary and permanent shutdowns of generating facilities.
+In the past, electricity generators and distributors in the Republic have been beset by financial problems that have resulted in frequent blackouts, widespread public protests and several temporary and permanent shutdowns of generating facilities.
 Distributors, which have experienced financial difficulties because of late payments and collection problems, have been unable to meet all of their payment obligations to generators, which have consequently incurred significant debt to finance operations.

 The Government coordinates the generation, transmission and distribution of energy primarily through the Corporación Dominicana de Empresas Eléctricas Estatales (Dominican Corporation of State-Owned Electric Entities or "CDEEE").
-From 2014 to 2018, the Government has provided annual subsidies to CDEEE to cover operating deficits resulting from increases in fuel costs and continued inefficiencies in collections and operations.
+From 2015 to 2019, the Government has provided annual subsidies to CDEEE to cover operating deficits resulting from increases in fuel costs and continued inefficiencies in collections and operations.

-The deficit for the electricity sector was US\$889.1 million in 2014, primarily due to high technical and non-technical losses in the electricity distribution network, increased fuel costs, inefficiencies in collections and operations, and increased energy demand.
-During 2015, the deficit for the electricity sector was US\$471.7 million, compared to US\$265.9 million in 2016, and US\$301.8 million in 2017.
+The deficit for the electricity sector was US\$471.7 million in 2015, compared to US\$265.9 million in 2016, and US\$301.8 million in 2017.
 The decreases in the recorded deficits for 2015 and 2016 were primarily due to lower fuel costs during 2015 and the first half of 2016.
 During 2017, the deficit for the electricity sector was US\$301.8 million, representing an increase of 11.9% compared to the deficit recorded in 2016, mainly due to an increase in international oil prices.
-During 2018, the deficit for the electricity sector was US\$643.6 million, representing an increase of 113.2% compared to the deficit recorded in 2017, mainly due to an increase of 113.2% compared to the deficit recorded in 2017, mainly due to an increase of 113.2% compared to the deficit recorded in 2017, mainly due to an increase of 113.2% compared to the deficit recorded in 2017, mainly due to an increase of 113.2% compared to the deficit recorded in 2017, mainly due to an increase of 113.2% compared to the deficit recorded in 2017, mainly due to an increase of the year due to damage caused by lightning.
+During 2018, the deficit for the electricity sector was US\$643.6 million, representing an increase of 113.2% compared to the deficit recorded in 2017, mainly due to an increase in international oil prices and the fact that the AES Andres power plant was inoperative during most part of the year due to damage caused by lightning.
+During 2019, the deficit for the electricity sector was US\$827.4 million, representing an increase of 28.6% as compared to the deficit recorded during 2018, mainly due to an increase in the provision of electricity service, payments due to generators and high non-technical losses.
 For more information, see "The Economy- Principal Sectors of the Economy-Secondary Production-Electricity, Gas and Water-Electricity" and "The Economy-Secondary Production-Punta Catalina Thermal Power Plant."

-Continued deficits in the electricity sector could have a material adverse impact on the Republic's economic growth and, ultimately, on the Republic's ability to service its public debt, including the bonds
+Continued deficits in the electricity sector could have a material adverse impact on the Republic's economic growth and, ultimately, on the Republic's ability to service its public debt, including the bonds.